Lonimokio/ImCon/README.md

 ## Future Plans

-We have many plans for future development, including:
+I have many plans for future development, including:

 - Normal file conversion from the computer
 - Support for more image formats